Holonomic quantum computation: a scalable adiabatic architecture: Detailed expressions for the two-qudit gate

 \section{Detailed expressions for the two-qudit gate}

+In Sec.~\ref{sec:methods-2qudits} we have stated that the Gram matrix $g$ and the connection tensor $A$ of the two-qudit system are block diagonal with respect to the subspaces~\eqref{eq:null-ev-2qudit_1}, \eqref{eq:null-ev-2qudit_2} and~\eqref{eq:null-ev-2qudit_3}.
+This stems from the following observations.
+First notice that $\ket{w_{ab}^+(\bla)}$ and $\partial_c\ket{w_{ab}^+(\bla)}$ are symmetric with respect to exchanging the two qudits, while $\ket{w^0}$ and $\ket{w_{ab}^-(\bla)}$ are anti-symmetric.
+It follows that the former are orthogonal to the latter, and that $g$ and $A$ have a separate block corresponding to the subspace spanned by $\ket{w_{ab}^+(\bla)}$.
+To show the existence of the further two blocks, we then just need to prove $\braket{w^0|w_{ab}^-(\bla)}=\braket{w^0|\partial_c w_{ab}^-(\bla)}=0$.
+This follows directly from the fact that $\braket{\pm|e_a(\bla)}=0$, as one can find from the single-qudit analysis.

-In this section we will list the analytic expressions for the Gram matrix $g$ and the connection tensor $A$ of the two-qudit system, which we have deferred from the main text for better readability.
+In the rest of this section we will list the analytic expressions for the blocks of the Gram matrix $g$ and of the connection tensor $A$ of the two-qudit system, which we have deferred from the main text for better readability.
 In particular, we have that the quantity $g^+$ discussed in Sec.~\ref{sec:methods-2qudits} has the explict form

 where $\alpha=1+2\frac{\Omega^4}{|\Omega_d|^4}$, for all $0\le a\le b\le d-1$ and $0\le k\le l\le d-1$.
 It can be determined that its inverse has a similar form, namely

 where $\beta= ( |\Omega_d|^4 -4\Omega^2 |\Omega_d|^2 +2\Omega^4)(3 |\Omega_d|^4 -4 \Omega^2 |\Omega_d|^2 +2\Omega^4)^{-1}$, for all $0\le a\le b\le d-1$ and $0\le k\le l\le d-1$.
 For what concerns the connection, we have that for $0\le c\le d-1$